OpenMined/pygrid-admin/docs/heroku.md

 # Deployment to Heroku

 Deploying PyGrid Admmin to Heroku is easy.
-If you haven't yet installed Heroku's CLI, you shall do so before continuing.
+Before continuing, make sure you have the following already set up
+* A Heroku account ( If you don't have one, create one [here](https://signup.heroku.com) )
+* Heroku's CLI installed ( If you don't have it yet, head over [this](https://devcenter.heroku.com/articles/heroku-cli) page )

 ## Clone PyGrid Admin
 First, clone PyGrid Admin